Income protection insurance

 - a GP

-- occupational physician
+- an occupational physician

-- independent specialist
+- an independent specialist

 When we see conflicting medical views, we’ll weigh up the evidence and make our decision on the balance of probabilities.
 For example, we’ll look at: